-But perhaps his greatest legacy?
-He never shied away from those messy parts.
+Perhaps his greatest legacy?
+He never shied away from hard truths.

-In an era when the institutions of an open and inclusive democracy are under attack, when intolerance has risen over peaceful protests against patriotic symbols, Douglass’s voluminous writings and speeches carry an important lesson for Americans: They remind us to never turn away from the hard truths and to never stop believing in a better future.
-They reveal a man who believed fiercely in the ideals on which America was founded, but understood—with the scars to prove it—that democracy would never be a destination of comfort and repose, but a journey of ongoing self-criticism and struggle.
+Douglass’s voluminous writings and speeches reveal a man who believed fiercely in the ideals on which America was founded, but understood—with the scars to prove it—that democracy would never be a destination of comfort and repose, but a journey of ongoing self-criticism and struggle.
 He knew it when he lobbied relentlessly to abolish slavery.
 And he knew it after Emancipation, when he continued to battle for equal rights under the law.

 In the early 1830s, Douglass was shipped to the plantation of Hugh’s brother Thomas.
 In an effort to break his spirit, Thomas loaned Douglass to Edward Covey, a sadistic local slave master with a reputation for cruelty.
 Covey mercilessly beat and abused the teenager until one day Douglass decided to fight back, knocking Covey to the ground.
 Covey, tempered, never mentioned the encounter, but he also never laid hands on him again.

-As for Douglass, he called the battle with Covey “the turning point” in his life as a slave: “It rekindled the few expiring embers of freedom, and revived within me my own sense of manhood.
+As for Douglass, he called the battle with Covey “the turning point” in his life as an enslaved person: “It rekindled the few expiring embers of freedom, and revived within me my own sense of manhood.
 It recalled the departed self-confidence, and inspired me again with a determination to be free.”